Nikolay Cheburkin

-N. V. Cheburkin was a Doctor of Sciences (Doctor nauk) in physical and mathematical sciences, as well as a professor.
+Cheburkin was a Doctor of Sciences (Doctor nauk) in physical and mathematical sciences, as well as a professor.
 Throughout his career, his work was awarded numerous state prizes: the USSR State Prize, the Prize of the Council of Ministers of the Soviet Union, the State Prize of the Russian Federation.
 He was also an Honored Scientist of the Russian Federation, an Honoured Inventor of the RSFSR and a member of the Russian Academy of Engineering.

-N. V. Cheburkin is the author of numerous scientific patents, articles and publications.
+Cheburkin is the author of numerous scientific patents, articles and publications.

 Biography

-Born on May 3, 1941, in the city of Orsk (Orenburg Oblast) into a family of doctors and teachers, N. V. Cheburkin then moved to Moscow to complete graduate studies in physics.
-In 1964 he graduated from the Moscow Power Engineering Institute with a degree in Applied Physical Optics.
-From 1964 to 1966, he began working at KB IVIS (Zelenograd, Moscow), and from 1967 to 1970 at Vympel NPO (Moscow).
-During this period, he is a PhD student at Lomonosov Moscow State University (1966–1969), and an engineer at Lomonosov University until 1970.
+Born in the city of Orsk (Orenburg Oblast) into a family of doctors and teachers, Cheburkin then moved to Moscow to complete graduate studies in physics.
+In 1964, he graduated from the Moscow Power Engineering Institute with a degree in Applied Physical Optics.
+From 1964 to 1966, he worked at KB IVIS (Zelenograd, Moscow), and from 1967 to 1970 at Vympel NPO (Moscow).
+During this period, he was a PhD student at Lomonosov Moscow State University (1966–1969), and an engineer at Lomonosov University until 1970.

-In 1970, he started working at NPO Astrofizika, first as a team supervisor, before attaining the position of vice director of Research, and later becoming the director and chief engineer-constructor of OKB Granat.
+In 1970, he started working at NPO Astrofizika, first as a team supervisor, before attaining the position of deputy general director of research, and later becoming the head and chief designer of the Granat Design Bureau.

-In 1993, he became director-general («Генеральный директор») and general engineer-constructor («Генеральный конструктор») of the Federal State Unitary Enterprise of high-energy lasers V. K. Orlov OKB Granat.
-In parallel, he was the Head of the department of high-power lasers at MIREA - Russian Technological University.
+In 1993, he became general director of the Federal State Unitary Enterprise "V.K.
+Orlov Granat High-Energy Laser Design Bureau".
+In parallel, he headed the department of high-power lasers at MIREA - Russian Technological University.

-N. V. Cheburkin has trained several dozens of high-level specialists in the fields of laser physics and laser technologies.
+Cheburkin trained several dozen specialists in the fields of laser physics and laser technologies.

 Collaborators, colleagues: N. D. Ustinov, V. K. Orlov, P. V. Zarubin, I. N. Matveev.